-Greek Life has been a part of tradition and campus life at Virginia Wesleyan for more than four decades.
-Sigma Nu was the first fraternity to arrive at VWC in 1974.
-The first sorority was Alpha Sigma Alpha in 1976.
+Since 1963, fraternities and sororities have been a part of tradition and campus life at Virginia Wesleyan.
 Greek members are active on campus, serving in leadership roles, on athletic teams, and giving back to the community through service and philanthropy.

 Each chapter at VWC offers an experience of brotherhood and sisterhood.
 Fraternity and sorority members strive for academic excellence and provide scholastic assistance to their members through tutoring, academic coaching, scholarships, and awards.
 Greeks are involved in community service, including the annual college service event, Special Olympics.
 In addition, the Greek experience develops leadership, interpersonal communication skills, time management, and self-confidence.